 All CPD undertaken should be relevant to your professional work as an osteopath.
 The responsibility to choose CPD that is beneficial to your practice lies with you.
 Use your professional judgement to decide what is appropriate.
-The OBA has the right to challenge your choice of activities, but this is only likely to occur if an activity does not obviously meet the purpose of the process, i.e. to maintain or enhance your professional work as an osteopath.
-You should not just randomly select activities in order to meet your CPD requirement.
+The OBA may audit your compliance with the CPD registration standard to ensure you meet those requirements.